Being able to communicate effectively with all of your customers, wherever they're based, is crucial for business success.

-Did you know that 72% of customers are more likely to buy from you if they receive help in their native language?
+In fact, 72% of consumers are more likely to buy from a brand that provides help and information in their native language.

-As your organisation or business grows a larger international audience, an important customer service question arises: how do you offer good multilingual customer support?
+So, as your business grows and acquires a larger international audience, an important question arises -

 How do you choose the best multilingual live chat?

-As chat translation grows more popular, there are an increasing number of multilingual chat services on the market.
-In this guide we will show you what features to look out for so you can choose the best multilingual live chat solution for your organisation.
+As chat translation grows more popular, there are an increasing number of multilingual chat solutions on the market.

 1. Does the chat translate in real-time?

-You want a multilingual live chat that translates in real-time.
-This means instant translation into English when an agent receives a message, and instant translation from English into the needed language when an agent sends a message to a customer.
+This means instant translation into English when an agent receives a message, and instant translation from English into the appropriate language when an agent sends a message to a customer.

 Delays will also increase the time an agent spends on each interaction, making them less efficient by reducing the number of chats they can deal with per hour.

-For a seamless experience for both customers and agents, real-time translation is an essential feature of any good multilingual live chat.
+For a seamless experience for your customers and your employees, real-time translation is a must-have live chat feature.

 2. Can it detect languages?